razerpk/project-rank-up/README.md

 Goal:
 Start as normal citizen, try to get to S power rank / XX level.
-Level / Power rank aukaisee tehtäviä mistä saa enemmän xp,
-aukaisee uusia "rakennuksia".
+Level and power rank opens new missions which give more xp and unlock new 'buildings'